Hams-Ollo/Dynamic-AI-Assistant---base/CONTRIBUTING.md

 5. Commit your changes: `git commit -m "feat: add amazing feature"`
 6. Push to the branch: `git push origin feature/amazing-feature`
 7. Open a Pull Request

+## Development Setup

+Ensure you have the latest dependencies and configurations for the enhanced UI and document management features.

 ## Commit Message Guidelines